Skip to Content

 Be sure to also follow me on Instagram and TikTok – I share a lot more content on those platforms that don’t make it to the blog!

-Or, check out some local tours if you’re looking to do even more fun and unique activities, like these ones:
+If you’re looking to do even more fun and unique activities, check out these local tours:

 • Downtown Toronto bike tour: explore the best of downtown Toronto via bike on a guided 3.5 hour tour, which takes you through Chinatown, City Hall, and the Entertainment District.